Kirk Scrafford

-Kirk Tippet Scrafford (born March 13, 1967 in Billings, Montana) is a former professional American football player who played offensive lineman for nine seasons for the Cincinnati Bengals, the Denver Broncos, and the San Francisco 49ers.
-Scrafford played college football at the University of Montana, where he started a school record 43 consecutive games.
-He made the College Football All-America Team as a senior in 1989.
+Kirk Tippet Scrafford (born March 13, 1967) is an American former professional football player who was an offensive lineman for nine seasons in the National Football League (NFL) for the Cincinnati Bengals, Denver Broncos, and San Francisco 49ers.
+Scrafford played college football for the Montana Grizzlies, starting in a school-record 43 consecutive games.
+He was named an All-American as a senior in 1989.

 After he graduated from Montana, Scrafford went undrafted, but signed with the Bengals as a free agent.
 He made his first start as a rookie in the 1990–91 NFL playoffs against the Los Angeles Raiders, where he faced the daunting task of blocking stars like Greg Townsend and Howie Long.
 “I remember Howie said to me, ‘Shouldn't you be playing baseball instead?’”
 Scrafford said.
 “LA was an intimidating scene in those days.
 Everyone in the stands looked like they’d just gotten a ticket out of jail.
 There were more fights in the stands than there were on the field.”
 The Bengals lost the game, 20–10, with Long and Townsend racking up a combined total of four sacks.